Graham Richards: Industry involvement

-Graham Richards became a non-executive director of IP2IPO in 2001, and non-executive chairman of IP2IPO in 2004.
+Richards became a non-executive director of IP2IPO in 2001, and non-executive chairman of IP2IPO in 2004.

 Through this arrangement the Chemistry Department has contributed over £100 million to the University of Oxford.

 Richards served as a director of ISIS Innovation Ltd., the University of Oxford's technology transfer company.
 It became Oxford University Innovation as of June 2016.

 It has brought around 60 spin-out companies into existence.

 The Financial Times has described the approach as "the way universities should be financed in the future".

 Richards also introduced the use of distributed computing in pharmaceutical design.
 Started in 2000, his Screensaver Lifesaver project exploited idle time on more than 3.5 million personal computers in over 200 countries, whose owners agreed to be involved and downloaded the project's screensaver.
 Using idle time from these computers, the project's software created a virtual supercomputer that screened billions of compounds against protein targets, searching for possible drug treatments for cancer, anthrax and smallpox.

 The project involved collaboration between Intel, United Devices, and the Centre for Computational Drug Discovery at the University of Oxford, headed by Richards and funded by the National Foundation for Cancer Research (NFCR).